 How to start UNIX.
 UNIX is started by placing it in core starting at location zero and transferring to zero.
 There are various ways to do this.
-If UNIX is still intact after it has been running, the most obvious method is simply to transfer to zero.
+If UNIX is still intact after it has been running, the most obvious method is simply to transfer to zero, but this is not recommended if the system has crashed.